a-smadi/dev-machine-starter/README.md

 ## Running the script

-The script works perfectly for Ubuntu 16.04 LTS, and can be easily run as such:
+The script works perfectly for Ubuntu 16.04/18.04 LTS, and can be easily run as such:

 ```
-chmod +x script
+chmod +x setup.sh bionic.sh other.sh
-./script
+./setup.sh
 ```